Non-local operators with low singularity kernels: regularity estimates and martingale problem: Preliminaries

 \end{proposition}

-Given an $N$-function $A$, for each measurable function on $\mR^d$, we define
+Given an $N$-function $A$, for each measurable function $f$ on $\mR^d$, we define

 \begin{definition}[Luxemburg norm] Let $A$ be an $N$-function.
-For any measurable function $f$,
+For any measurable function $f$, define

+The Orlicz space $L_A$ is the collection of all functions with finite Luxemburg norm. \(L_A\) is a Banach space.
+In general, the space \(L_A\) is not necessarily separable unless \(A\) satisfies the \(\Delta_2\)-condition (see \cite[8.6, page 266]{adams2003sobolev}).
+However, one can consider a subspace of \(L_A\), denoted by \(E_A\), which is defined as the closure in \(L_A\) of \(L_A\cap C_0\), where \(C_0\) denotes the space of continuous functions vanishing at infinity.

-The Orlicz spaces $L_A$ is the collection of all functions with finite Luxemburg norm. \end{definition} Orlicz spaces have good duality and interpolation properties, making them useful in many areas of mathematics, including probability theory, functional analysis, and PDEs.
-The following two propositions can also be found in \cite{adams2003sobolev}. \begin{proposition} For all $f\in L_A$ and $g\in L_{A^*}$, it holds that
+\end{definition} Orlicz spaces have good duality and interpolation properties, making them useful in many areas of mathematics, including probability theory, functional analysis, and PDEs.
+The following two propositions can also be found in \cite[8.11, page 269 and Lemma 8.17, page 272]{adams2003sobolev}. \begin{proposition} For all $f\in L_A$ and $g\in L_{A^*}$, it holds that \end{proposition} \begin{proposition}